 Alumni Advisory Board Elections 2017

-This year there are three positions available on the Alumni Advisory Board.
+This year there are four positions available on the Alumni Advisory Board.
 Voting will open on Friday 4 August 2017 and you will be able to find out more about our shortlisted applicants online.

 A message from the Alumni Association President

-"The Alumni Advisory Board is looking to recruit three new members.
+"The Alumni Advisory Board is looking to recruit four new members.
 We are looking to welcome members who have a wealth of skills and experience and great passion for Loughborough University to join the Board.

 We are actively working to extend our outreach and are looking at ways in which we can bring our alumni together wherever they are living and working across the globe.